 Like many amphibians, Xenopus life history is characterized by an aquatic external development.
 The embryo hatches after one or two days of embryonic development under the protection of the chorion and of a double-layer jelly coat (Bles, E.J., 1906; Faber and Nieuwkoop, 1994).
-The newly hatched embryo is in direct contact with its environment and it usually sticks to the remnants of its jelly coat thanks to secretions from its adhesive gland.
-The mouth will open one day later, and after about two more days, the small tadpole will start feeding by filtering the water.
-Further growth and development occur during four weeks, a period called premetamorphosis.
-This phase will be followed by prometamorphosis during which significant growth of the limbs will occur.
-Finallythe metamorphic climax during which tail will resorb will end the morphogenesis and the adult-shaped froglet is completely formed (Faber and Nieuwkoop, 1994; Brown and Cai, 2007).
-Most organs, including the gut, are found in both tadpoles and adults but they experience a complete remodeling that enables the continuation of their physiological functions in a different ecological niche (Hourdry et al., 1996; Heimeier et al., 2010).
-Amphibian tadpoles are almost invariably water-dwelling organisms, and most are microphagous with microbial fermentation contributing up to 20 % of their energy uptake .
-After metamorphosis, froglets (imago) are still microphagous and as they grow they will prey on larger animals, with a diet composed predominantly of chitin-rich insects and other arthropods.
-The precise timing of organ and behavioral modifications depends on ecological traits and is known in only a handful of species, including Xenopus.
-But As a Pipidae, Xenopus tadpoles, metamorphs, froglets and adult frogs live predominantly in water (Bles, E.J., 1906).
+The newly hatched embryo is in direct contact with its environment and usually sticks to the remnants of its jelly coat thanks to secretions from its adhesive gland.
+The mouth opens one day later, and after about two more days, the small tadpole starts feeding by water filtration.
+Further growth and development continue during four weeks, a period called premetamorphosis.
+During the next phase called prometamorphosis, limbs growth is significant.
+Finally, the end of morphogenesis is marked by tail resorption during the metamorphic climax and the adult-shaped froglet is completely formed (Faber and Nieuwkoop, 1994; Brown and Cai, 2007).
+Most organs, including the gut compartments, are found in both tadpoles and adults but they experience a complete remodeling that enables the continuation of their physiological functions in a different ecological niche (Hourdry et al., 1996; Heimeier et al., 2010).

-Immunologically, post-embryonic development is hallmarked by significant changes especially regarding mucosal immunity (Robert and Ohta, 2009; Pasquier, 2014; Colombo et al., 2015). the climax of metamorphosis is hallmarked by high-levels of glucocorticoids that cause a systemic immuno-depression (Rollins-Smith et al., 1997; Sachs and Buchholz, 2019).
+Immunologically, post-embryonic development is hallmarked by significant changes especially regarding mucosal immunity (Robert and Ohta, 2009; Pasquier, 2014; Colombo et al., 2015).
+In particular, the climax of metamorphosis is hallmarked by high-levels of glucocorticoids that cause a systemic immuno-depression (Rollins-Smith et al., 1997; Sachs and Buchholz, 2019).
 Thus, amphibian metamorphosis is a post-embryonic developmental step during which host-microbial interactions can play critical roles.

-(Clayton, 2005; Pryor and Bjorndal, 2005; Altig et al., 2007)
+Amphibian tadpoles are almost invariably water-dwelling organisms, and most are microphagous with microbial fermentation contributing up to 20 % of the energy uptake in bullfrog (Clayton, 2005; Pryor and Bjorndal, 2005; Altig et al., 2007).
+After metamorphosis, froglets are still microphagous but as they grow they prey on larger animals, with a diet composed predominantly of chitin-rich insects and other arthropods.
+The precise timing of organ and behavioral modifications depends on ecological traits and is known in only a handful of species, including Xenopus.
+As a Pipidae, Xenopus tadpoles, metamorphs, froglets and adult frogs live predominantly in water (Bles, E.J., 1906).

 Changes in gut bacterial communities during anuran metamorphosis was first studied using culturing methods and more recently using 16S rDNA gene metabarcoding (Fedewa, 2006; Kohl et al., 2013; Vences et al., 2016; Chai et al., 2018; Warne et al., 2019; Long et al., 2020; Zhang et al., 2020).
+These very interesting studies reported changes in the composition of microbial communities upon metamorphosis, with differences between species.
 A single study expanded its analysis using metagenomic and metatranscriptomic (Zhang et al., 2020).
-(Emerson et al., 2017)These studies reported changes in the composition of microbial communities upon metamorphosis, with differences between species.
+Some limitations of these studies are that they worked on natural populations of non-model organisms without genomic resources, they typically sampled a single developmental stage, and they relied exclusively on DNA extracted from gut samples, yet we are unsure whether this represents viable bacteria (Emerson et al., 2017).

 We undertook this study to provide a description of the phylogenetic and metabolic profiles of the gut microbiota from Xenopus tadpoles.
 We monitored the gut microbiome changes during development and metamorphosis using 16S rDNA gene metabarcoding, metagenomic and metatranscriptomic.
 We investigated the effect of the diet on tadpole’s gut bacterial communities.
 We identified the communities found in different adult organs, including the skin, stomach, intestine and rectum.
 We also investigated the transmission of bacterial communities between parents and their eggs.
+Finally, we explored host-gut microbiota metabolic interactions using functional annotations of the tadpole metagenome.

 Results